 I once wrote a poem titled “Help Me Please!” (below) which is all about my frustration over having my name constantly mispronounced by people–especially teachers.
 I’m sure some of you know what I mean, right?
 Why do our parents do that to us?

 I live in the very cool town of Middlebury, Vermont, in a cozy house on a beautiful, cow-cluttered (and smelly…from the cows) hillside, with my remarkable wife.
 My kids are all grown up and married—one daughter and one son—and both are inspirations to me.
 They don’t live at home, obviously.
 That’s a good thing for everyone, although it’s lonelier with them gone.
-I even have one super-amazing grandson who is now two years old.
-He’s super-awesome!
+I even have two super-amazing grandsons and another on the way.
+They super-awesome!

 I love Vermont.
 Life is just a little slower here, and that makes it easier to get to my writing.
 It also makes it easier to escape from my writing, too!
 If I want to go hiking, or biking, or skiing, I can just slide right out my back door.

 Oops.
 I guess I answered that above, but here’s a little more… My kids are the awesomest kids in the solar system.
 Except, I guess they’re not officially kids anymore.
-My daughter is helping to make better schools from her office in Maine, and my son works in Boston, Mass. for an advertising agency.
+My daughter is helping to make better schools from her office in Maine, and my son works in Boston, Mass for a cool company.
 I’m super-duper proud of both of them.
 They both continue to advise me on my work…sometimes, when they have time.

 Yes.
 I taught for a bunch of years, grades K through 5, in Shelburne, Vermont.
 And I loved it…mostly.
 But I was so busy as a teacher that I wasn’t able to find time to do any writing.
 So I left my full-time teaching job in 1998, so I could express my kid-voice in my writing.